krkv/downtime/README.md

 Downtime information is saved to log file.

-According to user configuration, email notification is sent:
+According to user configuration, email notifications are sent:

 1. When site goes down (contains HTTP error status)
 2. When site goes back up